scorelab/Stackle/README.md

 # Introduction
-Stackle is an web communication portal aimed at providing Open Source organizations a platform to have discussions on their GitHub projects and their issues.
-It provides GitHub integration which allows administrator of an organization to create a forum thread for the particular organization.
-Users signing in is able to view forums of the organizations they contribute to and engage in the forum discussions.
+Stackle is a web communication portal aimed at providing Open Source organizations a platform to have discussions on their GitHub projects and their issues.
+It provides GitHub integration which allows the administrator of an organization to create a forum thread for the particular organization.
+Users signing in are able to view forums of the organizations they contribute to and engage in the forum discussions.

 # Implementation Details
 MEAN stack is used for developing Stackle.